-The Company recognized income from operations of \$2 million and \$3 million for the three months ended March 31, 2004 and 2003, respectively.
-The Company's net cash flows from operating activities were \$3 million and \$4 million for the three months ended March 31, 2004 and 2003, respectively.
+The Company recognized income from operations of \$0.3 million and \$2.2 million for the three and six months ended June 30, 2004, respectively, and \$2.6 million and \$5.3 million for the three and six months ended June 30, 2003, respectively.
+The Company's net cash flows from operating activities were \$9.4 million and \$6.5 million for the six months ended June 30, 2004 and 2003, respectively.
 The Company has historically required significant cash to fund capital expenditures and debt service costs.
-Historically, the Company has funded these requirements through cash flows from operating activities and capital contributions from Charter, Charter Holdco, Charter Communications Holdings, LLC ("Charter Holdings") and Charter Operating.
+Historically, the Company has funded these requirements through cash flows from operating activities and capital contributions from its parent companies.
+The mix of funding sources changes from period to period, but for the six months ended June 30, 2004, 100% of our funding requirements were met from cash flows from operating activities.
 The Company expects to remain in compliance with the covenants under its indenture, and expects that cash flow from operating activities will be sufficient to satisfy its liquidity needs until maturity of its public notes.

 The Company expects that it will rely on capital contributions from its parent companies to repay the principal amount of its public notes at maturity.
 However, there can be no assurance that its parent companies will have sufficient liquidity to satisfy this payment when due.
-The Company's parent companies have a substantial amount of debt.
+The Company's parent companies have a significant amount of debt.
 Any financial or liquidity problems of the parent companies would likely cause serious disruption to the Company's business and have a material adverse effect on its business and results of operations.
 Any such event would likely adversely impact the Company's credit rating, and its relations with customers and suppliers, which could in turn further impair its ability to obtain financing and operate its business.
 In addition, a default under the covenants governing any of the Company's indentures could result in the acceleration of the Company's payment obligations under its debt and, under certain circumstances, in cross-defaults under its affiliates' debt obligations, which could adversely affect its parent companies' ability to provide the Company with funding.